-Jedediah Smith State Park offers camping among the redwoods along the Smith River with miles of hiking in old growth redwoods and is just a 20 minute drive to the ocean.
-The 106 camp sites are mostly private and the restrooms are heated in the morning!
-Watching the sun set along Smith River was incredible!
+Jedediah Smith State Park offers camping among the redwoods along the Smith River with miles of hiking in old-growth redwoods and is just a 20-minute drive to the ocean.
+The 106 campsites are mostly private and the restrooms are heated in the morning!
+Watching the sunset along the Smith River was incredible!
 So many hiking choices make it difficult to pick just a few to do in one weekend.
 Any of the trails you choose will take you through some of the most beautiful redwood forests you will ever experience.
 Standing next to these redwood giants reminds you of your place in the world…humble and thankful.
-With the ocean near by, you can leave the comfort of the redwood forest and enjoy the windswept beaches along Crescent City.
+With the ocean nearby, you can leave the comfort of the redwood forest and enjoy the windswept beaches along Crescent City.

 Jedediah Smith State Park Campground

 Arriving at Jedediah Smith SP campground in the late evening on a Friday we quickly set up camp, got lost finding the bathrooms, then headed down to the Smith River to catch the sun setting.
 We walked along the rocky shoreline in complete awe of where we were.
 The campground is forested which keeps out most of the light but along the Smith River, it is completely open to the blue sky above.
 The rocks were all different colors including orange which was not a common color we are used to seeing.
 We just kept walking and admiring the deep green of the river with the deep green of the redwoods reflecting off it.
 Then the sky lit up orange above us as the sun went down.
 Magical.